pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 1426 Back to Work

-Today, I returned from my vacation to work, and my first day back brought several changes to the team.
+Today I returned from my vacation to work, and my first day back brought several changes to the team.
 I managed to complete some Java code tasks at work.
 Now, I need to establish a new routine for my life and ensure that I prioritize activities that will positively impact my career.